 The Difference Between Agile and Scrum

 On a lighter note, it is easy to see why Agile and Scrum are often confused as they both involve iterative processes, collaborative decision making, and frequent client interaction.
-The main difference between Agile and Scrum or agile scrum is that while scrum is a project management philosophy that utilizes a core set of values or principles, scrum is a specific agile approach that is used to facilitate a project.
+The main difference between Agile and Scrum or Agile vs Scrum is that while Scrum is a project management philosophy that utilizes a core set of values or principles, scrum is a specific agile approach that is used to facilitate a project.

 There are also other notable differences between Agile and Scrum